 Columbus landlord profiles

-Ratings from OSU USG surveys, public records, and crowdsourced lease data.
+Ratings from OSU USG surveys, public records, and verified sample lease documents.
 Click any landlord for full profile.

 Lease clause checklist